fitbit-v/Stories/EDW/Data-Warehouse-Architecture.md

 Two additional architectural patterns are encountered rather rarely on Snowflake; we include them here for completeness.
 Both would be robustly supported by the Snowflake architecture.
 One is the Kimball “Bus Architecture”, in which the data warehouse is modeled as a series of data marts (star schemas) integrated via conformed dimensions.
 The other is the “Data Vault”, in which data and relationships are cast into a design pattern based on “hubs”, “satellites” and “links”.

 For all their differences, a common feature of these various architectural patterns is the need to handle CRUD (create-read-update-delete) data and manage versioning of information, to satisfy the common business requirement to faithfully represent historical data.
 This will be a key consideration for any conversion of a data warehouse to Google Cloud Platform.

-We will cover conversion approaches for each of these architectural patterns in future articles.

-Right now, though, we’ll return to business requirements.
-The data-architecture style you choose for your Google Cloud data warehouse implementation will be a key decision, and it is important to look at business requirements that might dictate one style over another.

 Key reasons businesses model their data warehouse like the source of record: